Re-engaging Repeat Churners with Events and Accounts

 Events Pages

 These visits can be explained by users visiting Twitter for breaking news events and cultural moments.
 For example, if you come to Twitter to find Tweets about an event, you would go to the explore page to see if it shows up in the top stories of the day.
-If the event doesn’t show up, you can also search by typing in terms like “earthquake,” “Barbie,” or "election".
+If the event isn’t trending, you can use this same page to search.

 Profile Page